ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 but we thought this might be an opportunity to develop one of our own; one that worked programatically and allowed us to design it the way we wanted it to work.

-In particular, we wanted a workflow that did allow us to...
+In particular, we wanted a workflow that allowed us to...

 - schedule multiple posts at a time
 - easily see and modify these posts